 Among SF fans, the company's book covers are notorious -- they're often lurid, sometimes going so far as to be [[ContemptibleCover contemptible]], and frequently belie intelligent and well-written contents.
 Apparently they sell really well, though.

-Baen is also known for engaging with the customer base online, and was an early pioneer in social marketing and e-book publishing.
-First through the internet forum Baen's Bar, then through starting a regular and profitable e-book business.
-It started as "Webscriptions", but is now under the [[http://www.baenebooks.com Baen Ebooks]] brand.
+Baen is also known for engaging with the customer base online, and was an early pioneer in social marketing and e-book publishing, first through the internet forum Baen's Bar, then through starting a regular and profitable e-book business.
+It began as "Webscriptions", but is now under the [[http://www.baen.com/baenebooks Baen Ebooks]] brand.
 A few other small publishers also use or have used it as their e-book outlet.

 As a matter of policy since the beginning, Baen e-books are available in a variety of formats, all free of DRM copy restrictions.
 Several titles (mostly first volumes of series) are also [[http://c2.com/cgi/wiki?FreeAsInBeer free as in beer]] in the [[http://www.baenebooks.com/c-1-free-library.aspx Baen Free Library]], updated as the writing schedule of Mr. Flint (who maintains the collection) allows.